 Every two years, CMHA-CEI is required by MDHHS to conduct an assessment of the mental health needs of our community.
 The assessment must involve public and private providers, school systems, and other key community partners and stakeholders.
-Stakeholders are asked to share the trends and needs they identify that may be related to, or indicative of, a mental health need in our community.
-CMHA-CEI leadership reviews the survey results to develop priority needs and planned action for the agency.
-CMHA-CEI evaluated stakeholder concerns over the year from a survey that was conducted in 2019.
-Priority needs identified during the 2019 survey included public promotion and use of data, access and delivery of housing, crisis services collaboration with school districts regarding referral for mental health services, suicide prevention, and community inclusion.
-The 2021 stakeholder survey was postponed until 2022, while Director's created a COVID-19 Priority Plan in the interim.
-The COVID-19 priority plan will be a key aspect of the 2022 stakeholder assessment.
+Stakeholders are asked to share the trends and needs they identify that may be related to, or indicative of, mental health needs in our community.
+CMHA-CEI leadership reviews the survey results to develop priority needs and planned actions for the agency.
+CMHA-CEI evaluated stakeholder concerns over the year from a survey that was conducted in 2022.